richgel999/ufo_data/README.md

 Although the C++ tool itself is open source with a permissive license (Apache 2.0), **any commercial use of the copyrighted data in this repository (in any format, textual, JSON, Markdown, HTML, raw binary records, etc.) may require permission from one or more copyright holders**:

 * Richard Geldreich, Jr. - Copyright (c) 2023.
 Commercial usage permitted (for the specific records in maj2.json) as long as attribution is given.
 * George M. Eberhart - Copyright (c) 2022.
 See [_UFOs and Intelligence: A Timeline_](https://cufos.org/resources/ufo-timeline/).
-Efforts to contact have been unsuccessful.
 This is the [original PDF's](https://cufos.org/PDFs/pdfs/UFOsandIntelligence.pdf) copyright.
+Official permission to include his chronology event data was given my email on 5/12/2025.
 * LeRoy Pea - Copyright (c) 9/8/1988 (updated 3/17/2005).
 Permission was explictly given for use by e-mail as long as he is attributed.
 * Dr. Donald A. Johnson - Copyright (c) 2012.
 Efforts to contact him by email in 2023 have been unsuccessful.
 * Fred Keziah - Copyright (c) 1958.
 This poster hasn't been updated in 65 years, so it's probably fine for commercial usage.